-Throughout 2018, EYA will engage local youth to create a new native plant demonstration garden in Strathcona Community Garden, an inner city garden space (site pictured above).
+Throughout summer 2018, EYA will engage local youth to create a new native plant demonstration garden in Strathcona Community Garden, an inner city garden space.

 This 9 x12 metre demonstration garden and community learning space will showcase perennial native plants native to coastal British Columbia organized in four guilds: shade, edgelands, food forest, and pollinator.
 It will include educational signage, a bee hotel, and an art installation, and will be used as a teaching and learning space to increase public awareness of the benefits of native plants to urban biodiversity and climate change mitigation.